spotinst/ocean-spark-airflow-provider/README.md

 ## Test locally

-You can test the plugin locally using the docker compose setup in this repositor.
+You can test the plugin locally using the docker compose setup in this repository.
 Run `make serve_airflow2` at the root of the repository to launch an instance of Airflow 2 with the provider already installed.